STANDING ORDERS FOR GRANTS

 - That group or individual students within the group may reapply for a grant for a secondment or performance at a later date, providing that application is in keeping with Clause 2.5

-In the event that, a student does not attend their proposed secondment / interview / audition, that grant will be returned in full to the FOA.
+In the event that, a student does not attend their proposed secondment / interview / audition, that grant will be returned in full to the FoWAAPA.

 - That student may reapply for a grant at a later date, providing the application is in keeping with Clause 2.2.

-6.1 All decisions made by the Friends of the Academy Committee are final.
+6.1 All decisions made by the Committee of the Friends of WAAPA are final.